wightsci/OneNoteUtilitiesGraph/docs/Get-ONTokenStatus.md

 schema: 2.0.0
 ---

-# Get-AuthCode
+# Get-ONTokenStatus

 ## SYNOPSIS
-Gets an Authorization code from the Microsoft Graph API
+Checks for presence of Auth Code and Access Token.

+If not present or expired then requests new.

 ## SYNTAX

 ```
-Get-AuthCode [<CommonParameters>]
+Get-ONTokenStatus [<CommonParameters>]
 ```

 ## DESCRIPTION
-Gets an Authorization code from the Microsoft Graph API.
-If necessary, displays a web form for the user to authorize access to OneNote
+This function maintains a valid set of Graph credentials, comprising an Authorization Code and an Access Token.

+TYpically this function is called before any access is attempted to the Graph API itself.

 ## EXAMPLES

-### EXAMPLE 1
+### Example 1
 ```
-Get-AuthCode
+PS C:\> Get-ONTokenStatus
 ```

 ## PARAMETERS